 2024

-- On December 13, Professor Dustin Marlan will participate in the Akron Law Intellectual Property Scholars Forum, where he will discuss the application of the right of publicity to combat the harms of deepfake technology.
-His paper, titled “Generative Identity Theft,” will appear in an upcoming intellectual property issue of the Akron Law Review.
+- On December 13, Professor Dustin Marlan participated in the Akron Law Intellectual Property Scholars Forum, where he discussed the application of the right of publicity to combat the harms of deepfake technology.
+His paper, titled “Generative Identity Theft,” appeared in the intellectual property issue of the Akron Law Review.

 - On December 4, 2024, the Institute for Innovation hosted a Lunch & Learn event at 79°West Innovation Hub that brought together diverse professionals – from tech novices to attorneys – for expert education on AI’s impact in legal practice.